dsquintana/metameta/README.md

 ## Description

-The `metameta` package is a collection of functions for meta-meta-analyses in R, which is useful for re-analysing published meta-analysis.
-Functions are available to calculate the statistical power for each study in a meta-analysis, based on data that is typically reported in meta-analyses, and for creating a “Firepower” plot, which visualises the median power of a meta-analysis assuming a range of true effect sizes.
+The `metameta` package is a collection of functions for meta-meta-analyses in R, which is useful for re-analyzing published meta-analysis.
+Functions are available to calculate the statistical power for each study in a meta-analysis, based on data that is typically reported in meta-analyses, and for creating a “Firepower” plot, which visualizes the median power of a meta-analysis assuming a range of true effect sizes.

 ## Usage